oguzgelal/reclare/docs/Motivation.md

 }
 ```

-As you can see from the example, there is full declarativeness over event management.
-Every declaration is an isolated piece of code that gets invoked by a particular event, receives the event payload, and does its thing: performs a set of actions and / or updates the state.
-They are unaware and unaffected by of other parts of the code
+As you can see, there is a full modularity and declarativeness on managing the logic and the state.
+This will help you to never lose the mental mapping of your code regardless of how much it scales.
+You can implement general purpose modules that awaits certain events and performs certain tasks, and broadcasts events out if necessary.
+This also brings advantages in testing your code.
+Every declaration is an isolated piece of code that gets invoked by a particular event, receives a payload and does its thing: performs a set of actions and / or updates the state.
+They are unaware and unaffected by of other parts of the code.
+It is simple to test a single declaration, just by broadcasting the event it awaits with a payload, and expecting it to functions as intended.

 ### Flexibility